HelloWorld-1017/HelloWorld-1017.github.io/_drafts/2023-10-07-MVN-test/1-runs/note3.md

 ## Exact test

-To compute the exact test for a binary series, we must calculate the probabilities of obtaining given numbers of runs conditional on the number of ...
+To compute the exact test for a binary series, we must calculate the probabilities of obtaining given numbers of runs conditional on the number of runs conditional on the number of $0$'s ($n_1$) and $1$'s ($n_2$) in the series.
+If the data are random, the probability that the total number if runs, $R$, will be equal to some even number $2u$ is:

 $$
 \text{Pr}(R=2u)=\dfrac{2{{n_1-1} \choose {u-1}}{{n_2-1} \choose {u-1}}}{{{n} \choose {n_1}}}